CsabaDu/Portamical/Portamical.Core/README.md

 **Portamical.Core** is the framework-agnostic core of **Portamical**: a universal, identity-driven test data modeling framework for .NET.

-Define test data **once** and consume it across test frameworks using adapter packages—without rewriting the data or sacrificing strong typing.
+Define test data **once** and consume it across test frameworks using adapter packages - without rewriting the data or sacrificing strong typing.

 ---